moit-bytes/Filling_Gaps/README.md

 <b>A full-stack app that makes the job of both coolie and user easier.
 Now any user can simply click the button to book a coolie without any hustle.</b>

+# Instructions to run application:

+      1. Go Ahead and download the apk from the link below.

+      2. Install the downloaded apk on your phone.

+      3. Register yourself and experience the services.

+      4. To run the app in debug mode you need to do the following.

+      5. Clone this repository on your desired directory.

+      6. Head up to Android Studio and then Open an Exiting Project.

+      7. Select this project directory and click on the run button.

 # Key-Features

       1. A very simple user-friendly UI that can be handled easily by both coolie user.